DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 In Flowmap you can do a couple things very quickly that take a bit more work in Kepler: filtering your data and adding animations.
 At the bottom left of the screen you will see a small gear icon link.
 Click on that to open a menu where you can adjust some of the look and feel of your "flows."
 To animate your connections, toggle the "Animate flows" on.
 You will see your connections animated or "flowing."

 In the upper right there is a box to filter your locations.
 Flowmap automatically parses your data to enable filtering.
-Go ahead and select one or two locations and see filter down the map.
+Go ahead and select one or two locations and filter down the map.

-Congratluations, you have built your first Flowmap!
+Congratluations, you have built your first animated Flowmap!

 ![Img_11](/imgs/Img_11.png)